UMass Lowell is committed our housing our students safely during the COVID-19 pandemic. The following guide is for

 - Community Space: Students living in traditional style residence halls will have opportunities, based on current guidance, to interact informally in residence hall lounges with other residents from their designated section or wing of their residence hall.
 Interactions must be consistent with common space usage and guest policy guidelines.

-- Guest Policy: In the interest of safety, the semester will begin with no overnight guests being allowed and access to residence halls will be limited to residential students.
+- Guest Policy: In the interest of safety, the semester will begin with limited guests being allowed.
+Access to residence halls will be limited to residential students and UML commuter students enrolled in on-campus classes.
 Guest policies will be revisited regularly and could change based on the current situation and CDC and state of Massachusetts guidance.
 All decisions regarding guest access will take into account community health and safety as well as student desire for social interaction.
 The most up to date guest guidelines will be published on the Residence Life website and in the residence halls.

 University Dining will provide a high quality dining experience while taking into account CDC and state guidelines for health and safety.
 University Dining will engage in extensive cleaning and sanitation protocols to ensure food safety and mitigate the risk of contagion.